lmsac/DeepGP/README.md

 # Model
 The model is available at the [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q).
 Upon official publication, the model will also be made publicly accessible on the GitHub 'Releases' page.

 Here are the trained DeepGP models.
-These models are organized into five subfolders, each denoted by the following names: DeepFLR, human, mouse, human&mouse and mouse_rt.
+These models are organized into five files, each denoted by the following names: DeepFLR, human, mouse, human&mouse and mouse_rt.

 DeepFLR: This is the base model.